gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 author: [shiltemann, hexylena]
 ---

-The Gallantries has finished our first event: ["the GTN Smörgåsbord: A Global Galaxy Course"](https://shiltemann.github.io/global-galaxy-course/).
+The Gallantries has just run the largest-ever Galaxy training event: ["the GTN Smörgåsbord: A Global Galaxy Course"](https://shiltemann.github.io/global-galaxy-course/).
 We discussed our plans a bit in our previous post about the [Admin Training]({% link _posts/2021-02-01-gat.md %}) which we were using as a testing ground for our methodology.
-We scaled that up in Smörgåsbord and it was absolutely incredible!
+We scaled that approach up for Smörgåsbord and it was absolutely incredible!

 ## Exponential Growth

 We had an unbelievable 1189 registrations from 76 different countries around the world.
-583 of these joined Slack which we used to communicate during the event, surpassing our expectations.
+583 of these joined Slack (chat platform) which we used to communicate during the event, surpassing our expectations.

 ![Growth in cumulative registrations over time](/assets/images/smorg-reg.png)

-We had been in the processing of planning a small, 20 person workshop in ErasmusMC when the COVID-19 pandemic struck.
-The workshop kept getting pushed back further and further and when we finally got around to planning it, we knew it would be online.
-A few of our collaborators got in touch saying they were interested in co-hosting this event and their communities were desperate for proteomics and mass spectometry training.
+We had originally been planning a small 20 person workshop in ErasmusMC when the COVID-19 pandemic struck.
+The workshop kept getting pushed back further and further, until it became clear that the pandemic would prevent in-person events for quite some time to come, so we decided to move the course online.
+Some Australian Galaxy community members got in touch saying they were interested in co-hosting this event, and that their communities were desperate for Galaxy training, in particular proteomics and mass spectometry training.
 So we said: "Sure!
-We'll open this up to everyone. *What could go wrong?*"
+We'll open this up to everyone!", and before we knew it we were planning a global, 24/7 event covering all time zones.

-With instructors and organisers from the CINECA and the Gallantries we developed a workable plan for an online, world-wide event.
+With instructors and organisers from the [CINECA project](https://cineca-project.eu) and the [Gallantries](https://gallantries.github.io), we developed a workable plan for an online, world-wide event.
 For this event we decided to go **fully asynchronous**.
-We would place *everything online* and students could follow along at their own pace, taking breaks whenever they liked.
-We identified this as a maximally productive solution: we can reach the widest audience with the very limited number of qualified instructors.
-We tested this at small scale and by the time it was our turn, the event had become huge.
-We knew that the methodology would work, we knew that the materials could be taught online and via self-study, thanks in part to the Gallantries work to ensure broadcast-friendliness.
+This meant having all training materials onlnine, including pre-recorded videos, slides, hands-on manuals, and of course the Galaxy servers to run the tutorials on.

+This format meant participants could follow along **at their own pace**, and on their own time schedule, allowing it to be combined with other activities such as work and child-care responsibilities.
+The program also reflected this flexibility, with most days consisting of stand-alone modules, that could be skipped if participants were not so interested in that particular topic, and followed on any day of the traning week if needed.
+With **all the materials being publicly available online**, participants also knew they would be able to continue with the course after the event if needed, relieving some time pressure.

+Due to the existing focus on supporting self-study in all our [GTN training materials](https://training.galaxyproject.org), and the focus of the Gallantries project on creating broadcast-friendly materials, this switch to this virtual asynchronous format was relatively painless.

-So our community got together and organised the Smörgåsbord.
+So our community got together and organised the Smörgåsbord!

 ## Participants

-We had students from across the world
+We had registrations from around the world

 <figure>
   <img src="/assets/images/smorg-country.png"